manwar/theweeklychallenge/content/blog/aws-dynamodb.md

 <br>

-As always being a `Docker` fan, I am using this docker compose configuration to start the `LocalStack` xontainer/
+As always being a `Docker` fan, I am using this docker compose configuration to start the `LocalStack` container.

 <br>